Google Pixel 7a alternatives

 TDD: N38, N40, N41, N66, N75, N76, N77, N78, N79

-In this comparison, the Google Pixel 7a with the Google Tensor G2 (5nm) performs better than the Lava Shark 4G with the Unisoc Unisoc T606 (12nm), thanks to its more efficient chipset.
+In this performance comparison, the Google Pixel 7a with its Google Tensor G2 (5nm) performs better than the Lava Shark 4G with the Unisoc Unisoc T606 (12nm), thanks to superior chipset efficiency.

-Google Pixel 7a has a superior AMOLED display, while Lava Shark 4G uses an LCD panel.
-Moreover, Lava Shark 4G offers a higher 120 Hz refresh rate for smoother scrolling.
-These phones offer the same brightness level at nits.
-Notably, Google Pixel 7a has a higher resolution display, resulting in sharper visuals.
+Google Pixel 7a features a superior AMOLED display, while Lava Shark 4G comes with an LCD panel.
+In terms of smoothness, Lava Shark 4G offers a higher 120 Hz refresh rate, ensuring fluid scrolling and animations.
+Both devices deliver the same brightness level at nits.
+Notably, Google Pixel 7a offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Lava Shark 4G has a larger 5000 mAh battery for longer usage.
-They support 18W wired charging.
-Google Pixel 7a supports wireless charging at 5W, while Lava Shark 4G lacks this feature.
+Lava Shark 4G features a larger 5000 mAh battery, potentially delivering better battery life.
+Both devices support the same wired charging speed of 18W.
+Google Pixel 7a supports wireless charging at 5W, while Lava Shark 4G does not support wireless charging.

-Google Pixel 7a offers better water and dust resistance with an IP67 rating.
+Google Pixel 7a offers better protection against water and dust with an IP67 rating.